junjieliang672/LMLFM/README.md

 # LMLFM
-This is a python implementation of LMLFM in the following paper:
+This is a python implementation of Longitudinal Multi-Level Factorization Machines (LMLFM) in the following paper:

 Junjie Liang, Dongkuan Xu, Vasant Honavar.
 Longitudinal Multi-Level Factorization Machines, *ICML'2019* (under review)